repconn/iac-starter-kit/README.md

 This repository serves as a starting point for your Infrastructure as Code based on [Terraform](https://terraform.io) and [Terragrunt](https://terragrunt.gruntwork.io/).

-No matter what cloud provider you are using, you will keep all of your code files in one place.
-In fact this is not a real cloud-agnostic solution, because the code for different cloud providers is various due to different resources and their specifics.
+No matter what cloud provider you are using Amazon Web Services or Google Cloud Platform, you will keep all of your code files in one place.

+> In fact this is not a real cloud-agnostic solution, because the code for different cloud providers is various due to different resources and their specifics.
 Anyway you still be able to use the same syntax, constructions and code style.